TrishaSrikanth-459/DeployStega/routing/drop_dead_function/dead_drop_resolver.md

 - They resolve it to **different URLs**:
   - sender → mutation-capable surface,
   - receiver → observation-only surface.
-- Exactly one URL is returned per epoch.
+- Exactly one URL is returned per epoch per role.

+The receiver never resolves mutation-capable URLs.
+The sender may resolve observation-only URLs but performs no mutation on them.

 ---

+## Sender–Receiver Temporal Ordering (Explicit)

+DeployStega enforces the following ordering constraint:

+- **Sender interactions occur before receiver observations** for the same epoch-resolved artifact.
+- The receiver does **not** attempt to read an artifact concurrently with the sender’s mutation.

+The minimum delay between sender mutation and receiver observation is governed by the behavioral feasibility region and reflects empirically observed benign retrieval latencies.

+If required, receiver observation may occur **later within the same epoch or in a subsequent epoch window**, provided it remains feasible.

+---

 ## Receiver-Side Verification Without Coordination

-DeployStega does **not** guarantee that the receiver observes the artifact at the exact moment the sender mutates it.

-Instead, it provides **verifiable rendezvous candidates**.
+DeployStega provides **verifiable rendezvous candidates**, not delivery guarantees.

 ### Decode-or-Discard Rule

-For each resolved candidate artifact:
+For each resolved artifact:

 1. The receiver accesses the artifact via `URL_receiver`.
-2. The receiver extracts a candidate payload.
+2. The receiver extracts candidate content.
 3. The receiver attempts steganographic decoding.
-4. If decoding produces unintelligible text, the artifact is treated as benign.
+4. If decoding fails, the artifact is treated as benign.
-5. If decoding produces legible text, the payload is accepted as the sender’s message.
+5. If decoding succeeds, the payload is accepted.

-No acknowledgments, retries, or signaling occur.
+No acknowledgments, retries, or feedback occur.

 ---

 ## Receiver Epoch Inspection Window

-The receiver may inspect a **finite window of past epochs**.

-At logical time `T`, the receiver evaluates epochs:
+At logical time `T`, the receiver inspects epochs:

 t ∈ [T − W, T]

 where:

-- `W` is a fixed experiment-defined constant (e.g., 20 epochs),
+- `W` is fixed for the experiment,
-- each epoch yields exactly one observation-only URL,
+- each epoch yields at most one observation URL,
-- epochs outside this window are never inspected.
+- epochs outside the window are never inspected.

 The receiver terminates inspection upon the **first successful decode**.